maarten-pennings/6502/3eeprom/README.md

 In this section, we are going to load an EEPROM with a program, hook the EEPROM to the 6502 and let it run.
 To confirm correctness, we trace it with a Nano.
 The Nano thus also acts as clock.

-For the 6502, we use the third program from the previous section.
+For the 6502, we use the third program.
 The main loop increments zero pages address 33 and the ISR routine (when an interrupt occurs) increments zero page address 44.